chezmoi-sh/atlas/projects/amiya.akn/README.md

 * **ArgoCD**: GitOps-based deployment tool for Kubernetes. <br/>
   **Why is it mission-critical?** It ensures that all services are deployed and managed in a declarative way, making it easier to maintain and recover from failures.

+* **CloudNativePG**: Operator for managing PostgreSQL databases in Kubernetes. <br/>
+  **Why is it mission-critical?** It automates the lifecycle of the PostgreSQL cluster required by Infisical, handling backups, replication, and failover.

 * **Crossplane**: Infrastructure as Code (IaC) tool for Kubernetes. <br/>
   **Why is it mission-critical?** It provides a way to manage cloud/3rd party services using the same IaC tools, ensuring consistency and auditability.

+* **Infisical**: Centralized secret management platform. <br/>
+  **Why is it mission-critical?** It acts as the single source of truth for all secrets, eliminating dependencies on external services and improving security and resilience.
+It relies on PostgreSQL for storage and Redis for caching.

 * **Talos Omni** *(not deployed)*: Platform for managing Talos Linux clusters. <br/>
   **Why is it mission-critical?** It provides a simplified interface for managing the underlying Talos Linux cluster, ensuring proper cluster operations and maintenance.